emjjkk/chicken-coop/README.md

 Feel free to use amy of them if you find them that useful!

-- [Developer portfolio](/dev-portfolio/index.html) - I like this one, i might use it.
+- (/dev-portfolio/index.html)[Developer portfolio]- I like this one, i might use it.